WHAT IS SABBATH LIKE?

 - You can find a helpful food shopping guide here.

 WHAT ABOUT MY CHILDREN?

 We are a family-integrated fellowship, which means that families worship together.
-Younger children enjoy coloring at a table in the back while our elders teach, and we’re easy-going about baby noise and wiggles.
+Younger children enjoy quietly coloring while our elders teach, and we’re easy-going about baby noise and wiggles.
 We believe that young people learn best from lots of exposure to wiser, older people, so we try to stay together as much as possible.
 After our meal together, the children and teenagers enjoy playing games together, even outside when the weather permits.
-Sometimes the teenagers present a short Bible lesson to the younger children, but most of the afternoon is informal.